Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Some illustrative applications

 As in Section~\ref{sec:wei}, the variance estimators $\widehat{\vipwefron}$ and $\widehat{\vaipwefron}$ can be used to construct conservative confidence intervals for $\ate$.
 The interval based on $\widehat{\vipwefron}$ achieves exact asymptotic coverage when the potential outcomes satisfy additivity on the log scale~\eqref{eqn:log-additive-model}, while the interval based on $\widehat{\vaipwefron}$ attains exact coverage under generalized treatment effect additivity, as defined in~\eqref{eqn:gen-additive-model}.

-We now assess the coverage of the confidence intervals constructed using the IPW and AIPW estimators under Efron's design.
+A complete assessment of the coverage of the confidence intervals constructed using the IPW and AIPW estimators under Efron's design is provided in Section~\ref{sec:simulation_for_efron} of the Supplementary Material.
 The simulations use the same data-generating procedures and parameter settings as in Section~\ref{sec:wei}, except that treatment assignments now follow Efron’s biased coin design~\eqref{eqn:Efron-design} rather than Wei’s design.
 The biased-coin parameter is fixed at $\eta = 0.7$ in all simulations.
-Figure~\ref{fig:efronplots} shows the empirical coverage of confidence intervals for the IPW and AIPW estimators, while Figure~\ref{fig:efronciplots} reports the corresponding average interval lengths.
-The lengths are computed as for Wei’s design, using $\widehat{\vipwefron}$ for IPW and $\widehat{\vaipwefron}$ for AIPW, as specified in equations~\eqref{eqn:vipwefron_hat} and~\eqref{eqn:vaipwefron_hat}, respectively.